sy2002/QNICE-FPGA/vhdl/cpu_pipeline/README.md

 Adding this change to the design leads to timing violations when running at 100 Mhz.
 So now we see that all these combinatorial connections lead to large timing paths (as expected) and reduces the maximum frequency.
-Therefore, a clock module is added in top.vhd to generate a (slightly) slower clock.
+Therefore, a clock module is added in top.vhd to generate a slower clock.
 Later, we might look into how we can increase the clock frequency e.g. by introducing more pipeline stages.
+Currently, the clock is running at 65 MHz.

 Simlulating a clock module is very slow, so to avoid that I've connected the CPU and memory in a `system.vhd` file which can be used for simulation.
 This module is then instantiated in the top level file.

+The current resource utilization in the FPGA are as follows:
+* Slice LUTs : 354
+* Slice Registers : 111
+* Slices : 107
+This shows the CPU uses very few resources indeed.
+But the ALU is not fully implemented yet, and neither is register banking.

+Here is a short TODO list for the next few steps:
+* Finish the ALU, including generating the correct value for SR.
+* Optimize the `MOVE R, @R` instruction so that it does not read from @R, since that value is not used.
+* Make sure instructions like `MOVE @R15++, R` work, so that we can load immediate values into registers.
+* And then finally conditional branching, so that we can start writing self-verifying test cases.